 The 50th annual edition of the San Diego Comic-Con is officially in the books.
 From start to finish the show was packed to the gills with excellent panels, awesome exclusive collectibles, and memorable moments.
 Several franchises discussed the end of a journey, while others shared excitement over the start of theirs.
 We spent 5 days inside the San Diego Convention center trying to take it all in and still didn’t see and experience everything.
 Here’s our San Diego Comic-Con 2019 wrap up.

 This year was our third year attending and it was unlike anything we’d ever experienced over the previous two times we went.
+Staying at a hotel like the Mission Bay San Diego Resort certainly helped us to enjoy the occasion!
 There was a certain buzz, an almost indescribable electricity in the air.
 There were fans of literally everything there, and they were intent on indulging in their favorite fandoms at any cost.
 Some people were nice, some not so much, but everyone was excited.
 That type of energy is always contagious and it rubbed off instantaneously.

 We started our trip off with a bang, being ushered into an exclusive media preview day for Amazon’s on-site activations.
 There were three in total, highlighting three big shows on the Amazon Prime Video streaming service.
 Those three, in particular, were The Boys, The Expanse, and Carnival Row.
 While we didn’t get to check out the Carnival Row activation, the two we did see were both excellent.
 We started at The Boys, where we were tasked with helping members of “The Boys” clean up a crime scene before the police arrive.
 The acting was amazing, and the activation ended with a bang, or should I say a stab.